-For the FYE' 21, we recorded revenue of RM30.3 million compared to revenue of RM24.8 million in the previous financial year.
-The increase in revenue by RM5.5 million or approximately 22% as compared to the FYE' 20 was mainly due to an increase in revenue of approximately 155% from the property development division.
+For the financial year ended 2022 (FYE' 22), we recorded revenue of RM9.9 million as compared to revenue of RM30.3 million recorded in the financial year ended 2021 (FYE' 21).
+The decrease in revenue by RM20.4 million or approximately 67% as compared to the FYE' 21 was mainly due to a decrease in revenue of approximately 88% from the property development division whilst the revenue contribution from the manufacturing division consists of only the first 3 quarters of FYE' 22 after the disposal of STSB was completed at the end of third quarter.

-The manufacturing division's share of our total revenue in FYE' 21 has decreased from 72% in FYE' 20 to 48% in FYE' 21 whilst the property development division contributed a bigger share from 23% in FYE' 20 to 49% in FYE' 21.
-The contribution from the investment holding division in FYE' 21 was similar to FYE' 20 at 4%.
+The manufacturing division's share of our total revenue in FYE' 22 has increased from 48% in FYE' 21 to 72% in FYE' 22 whilst the property development division contributed a lower share from 48% in FYE' 21 to 17% in FYE' 22.
+The revenue contribution from the investment holding division in FYE' 22 increased from 4% in FYE' 21 to 11% in FYE' 22.

-We recorded a profit after taxation (PAT) of RM2.6 million in FYE' 21 compared to a loss after taxation (LAT) of RM0.6 million in the previous financial year.
+We recorded a loss after taxation (LAT) of RM2.6 million in FYE' 22 as compared to a profit after taxation (PAT) of RM2.6 million in the previous financial year on the back of lower revenue achieved.